haifengl/bigdata/README.md

 distributed coordination service for all these use cases @ZooKeeper.
 Higher order constructs, e.g. barriers, message queues, locks, two-phase commit, and leader election, can also be implemented with ZooKeeper.
-In the rest of book, we will find that many distributed services depends on ZooKeeper, which is actually the goal of ZooKeeper: implementing the coordination service once and well and shared by many distributed applications.
+In the rest of book, we will find that many distributed services depend on the ZooKeeper, which is actually the goal of ZooKeeper: implementing the coordination service once and well and shared by many distributed applications.

-Essentially, ZooKeeper is a distributed in-memory CP[^11] data store that has the following guarantees:
+Essentially, ZooKeeper is a distributed in-memory CP[^12] data store that has the following guarantees:

 Sequential Consistency